 Next up is the essential feature of any travel guide to Maui – the “best things to do” list.

-Only you know the exact persona of Maui you’d like to meet and greet, but everyone could do with some starter suggestions.
+With that being said, only you know the exact persona of Maui you’d like to meet and greet, but everyone could do with some starter suggestions!

 Tourist clichés never run truer with the Road to Hana; it really is a Maui must-do.